emily-trinh/emily-trinh.github.io/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about frontend web development
+- 🌱 I’m currently learning about computer networks💻
 - 👯 I’m looking to collaborate on a new project :^)
 - 📫 How to reach me: etrinh26@gmail.com
 - 😄 Pronouns: she/her